yl3296/DV_NYDine/presentation_Claire&Junfei.md

 * Convert json to csv:

 ```
+#Convert a json string to a flat python dictionary which can be passed into Pandas.

 import json
 import pandas as pd
 from glob import glob

 def convert(x):
-    ''' Convert a json string to a flat python dictionary
-    which can be passed into Pandas. '''

     ob = json.loads(x)
     for k, v in ob.items():
         if isinstance(v, list):